berkkirtay/basicencryptorGUI/README.md

-## Basic encryptor-decryptor implementation with wxwidgets GUI Built by trantor00
+## Basic encryptor-decryptor implementation with wxwidgets GUI.

-RSA_Algorithm class handles encryption and encrypted files consist only numbers now.
-The program handles every character separately and applies RSA after creating a basic hash function for every character.

-This program can encrypt all kinds of file types.
-For additional security you can change the prime generator algorithm to get much bigger prime numbers and try to use a block cipher algorithm.

-BASICXOR_Algorithm class has a very weak algorithm and it shouldn't be used for encrption purposes.
-I only added it as an addition to the program.
-But I may remove it from the project in the future.
+- I refactored the old code I wrote in this project.
+I changed the way generating input for RSA algorithm.
+Now it takes 3 or 2 letters and put them in the same chunk of data.
+It is more secure but since it requires a huge computing power, it is advisable to use a block cipher algorithm when we handle big files.
+We can implement any of those algorithms but I developed this program for fun and we shouldn't expect a professional result.
+We should always use ready and tested cryptography libraries if we are serious about our encryption.

+- We can encrypt all kinds of file types.
+It reads all the bytes in the file and saves the encrypted data in hex.
+If we increase the chunk size then we should also choose bigger primes.

 ## How to:
 Attention!
 You must have wxwidgets libs to compile source codes.
-I included a compiled executable file(windows) in the releases and also included a cmake file so you can build it on linux easily.
+I included a compiled executable file(windows) in the releases and I also included a cmake file for linux.

-You should choose a file and an encrytion type!
-Then you can encrypt or decrypt it with your key.

-## Choosing the encryption type
+## Choosing the file to encrypt:
 ![Enc1](https://i.imgur.com/4O6wplR.png)

-## Generated prime numbers
+## Generated prime numbers:
 ![Enc2](https://i.imgur.com/oR8QUKg.png)

-## Processed file
+## Processed file:
 ![Enc3](https://i.imgur.com/cBjoSww.png)